 WHAT ABOUT AFTER CARE?
 The most important thing to monitor at home is food intake and fecal output.
 If your bunny is eating and making normal fecal balls he/she is likely comfortable.
 If you notice a reduction in feces or change in appetite, you should contact your veterinarian immediately.
 Typically, we’ll try to adjust the pain control and if still not eating we’ll often introduce syringe feeding for a short time to jump start their GI tract again.
 The syringe formula will consist of a slurry of grass hay pellets, water and vegetable baby food.
 It is also important to provide your bunny with plenty of fiber to ensure that the gut works properly.
 Fiber will be discussed further under the diet section.

 CONCLUSION: The intent here is not to scare you away from elective or necessary surgery, but rather to advise of potential problems in an effort to ensure that your bunny is properly monitored and cared for following surgery.
 The benefits of spaying and neutering your bunny far outweigh the risk.

 SUMMARY: – PET RABBITS SHOULD BE SPAYED OR NEUTERED – THERE IS ALWAYS A RISK WITH ANY SURGERY/ANESTHESIA – MINIMIZE RISK WITH PROPER SCREENING PRIOR TO SURGERY – MINIMIZE RISK WITH PROPER POST-SURGICAL CARE AND MONITORING

-Jill M. Patt, DVM For readers of my content: Unless stated otherwise, I do not endorse content of web sites other than the two listed below.
+Jill M. Patt, DVM For readers of my content: Unless stated otherwise, I do not endorse content of web sites other than that listed below.

 http://www.littlecrittersvet.com – Pet Care Information & Photo Gallery Visit littlecrittersvet for extensive information on small & exotic pet care with > 1000 photos of animals from informative to just darn cute.